LorenzoScebba/azure-boards-pbi-autorule-docs/docs/configurations/sample-rules.md

   "Type": "Task",                     // Rules applied when a "Task" state changes "Rules": [
     {
-      "IfChildState": "To Do",        // If the "Task" goes to "To Do" "NotParentStates": [            // And the parent is not in "Done" or "Removed" "Done",
+      "IfState": "To Do",        // If the "Task" goes to "To Do" "NotParentStates": [            // And the parent is not in "Done" or "Removed" "Done",
         "Removed"
       ],
-      "SetParentStateTo": "New",      // Set the parent state to "New" "AllChildren": true             // Only apply this rule if all "Tasks" are in the "To Do" state },
+      "SetParentStateTo": "New",      // Set the parent state to "New" "All": true             // Only apply this rule if all "Tasks" are in the "To Do" state },
     {
-      "IfChildState": "In Progress",  // If the "Task" goes to "In Progress" "NotParentStates": [            // And the parent is not in "Done" or "Removed" "Done",
+      "IfState": "In Progress",  // If the "Task" goes to "In Progress" "NotParentStates": [            // And the parent is not in "Done" or "Removed" "Done",
         "Removed"
       ],
-      "SetParentStateTo": "Committed", // Set the parent state to "Committed" "AllChildren": false             // Apply this rule even if not all "Tasks" are in the "In Progress" state },
+      "SetParentStateTo": "Committed", // Set the parent state to "Committed" "All": false             // Apply this rule even if not all "Tasks" are in the "In Progress" state },
     {
-      "IfChildState": "Done",          // If the "Task" goes to "Done" "NotParentStates": [             // And the parent is not in or "Removed" "Removed"
+      "IfState": "Done",          // If the "Task" goes to "Done" "NotParentStates": [             // And the parent is not in or "Removed" "Removed"
       ],
-      "SetParentStateTo": "Done",      // Set the parent state to "Done" "AllChildren": true              // Only apply this rule if all "Tasks" are in the "Done" state }
+      "SetParentStateTo": "Done",      // Set the parent state to "Done" "All": true              // Only apply this rule if all "Tasks" are in the "Done" state }
   ]
 }